stackhpc/tf-demo/README.md

 Example of using [Terraform](https://www.terraform.io/) with the [`stackhpc.openhpc`](https://galaxy.ansible.com/stackhpc/openhpc) Ansible role to deploy a Slurm cluster with a shared NFS-exported fileystem.

 This demonstrates:
-- Using ansible configuration (in this case, `group_vars/all.yml`) as input for terraform so there is a single source of config.
+- Using ansible configuration (`group_vars/all.yml`) as input for terraform so there is a single source of config.
 - Adding the terraform control hostname and path of the terraform working dir to the deployed nodes' metadata - this is available in Horizon and helps work out where to go to modify those hosts!

 # TODO